Inflation: A Five-Month X-Ray View

 We can make some inferences about how inflation is impacting our personal expenses depending on our relative exposure to the individual components.
 Some of us have higher transportation costs, others medical costs, etc.

 A conspicuous feature in the table through the latest data is the volatility of energy, essentially the fluctuation in gasoline prices, which is also reflected in Transportation.
-The range from June to October is quite astonishing.

 Here is the same table with month-over-month numbers (not seasonally adjusted).
 The change in energy costs is clearly illustrated, reflected here too in transportation.